Quality healthcare for all

 South Africa has made great progress in promoting the recognition and use of sign language in schools and public spaces.

-South African Sign Language is officially recognised as a home language in schools and will soon be added as the country’s 12th official language.
+South African Sign Language is now officially recognised as a home language in schools and has been added as the country’s 12th official language.